pantherprotocol/panther-core/docs/dev-guide.md

 `contracts/deployments` via `hardhat-deploy`, which also makes them easily accessible via extra API methods.

+## Seeding smart contracts with data

+In `zkp-token`, create a new vesting pool with a given recipient by runnign:

+    yarn hardhat vest $RECIPIENT $STAKING_TOKEN $VESTING_POOLS

+where the variables are set or substituted appropriately for the corresponding addresses.

 ## Setting up the frontend

 - `cd ../dapp`